 9.1.
 Text from the Bylaws: “(viii) Subject to the limitations set forth in Section 27.3, within the scope of its Mission and other Core Values, respecting internationally recognized human rights as required by applicable law.
 This Core Value does not create and shall not be interpreted to create any additional obligations for ICANN and shall not obligate ICANN to respond to or consider any complaint, request or demand seeking the enforcement of human rights by ICANN, except as provided herein. ”

 9.2.
 Issue: current wording creates ambiguity with regards to potential enforcement duties of ICANN.
-The CCWG Supplemental Report - Annex 6 - paragraph 10 mentions that “any type of external enforcement or regulatory activity would be wholly out of scope.”
+The CCWG Proposal Annex 6, Paragraph 10 mentions that “any type of external enforcement or regulatory activity would be wholly out of scope.”

 9.3 Recommendation (as proposed by CCWG-Accountability legal counsel): Replace current language with the following: “(viii) Subject to the limitations set forth in Section 27.3, within the scope of its Mission and other Core Values, respecting internationally recognized human rights as required by applicable law.
 This Core Value does not create, and shall not be interpreted to create, any obligation on ICANN outside its Mission, or beyond obligations found in applicable law.
 This Core Value does not obligate ICANN to enforce its human rights obligations, or the human rights obligations of other parties, against such other parties.”